ropensci/gendercoder/README.md

 The gendercoder package permits the efficient re-coding of free-text gender responses within a tidyverse pipeline.
-It contains two built-in English output dictionaries, a default `broad_en` dictionary which corrects spelling and standardises terms while maintaining the diversity of responses and a `narrow_en` dictionary which contains fewer gender categories, “man”, “woman”, “boy”, “girl”, and “sex and gender diverse”.
+It contains two built-in English output dictionaries, a default `manylevels_en` dictionary which corrects spelling and standardises terms while maintaining the diversity of responses and a `fewlevels_en` dictionary which contains fewer gender categories, “man”, “woman”, “boy”, “girl”, and “sex and gender diverse”.

 The core function, `gender_recode()`, takes 3 arguments,